 Graphical representation of sparse matrices

-In this example, we will create a mesh for a finite element computation of a NASA airfoil - a wing and two flaps.
-We will run the resulting graph through different algorithms to show how the representation of the graph adjacency matrix can be optimised.
+In this example, we will create a grid for calculating the final elements of the NASA airfoil - a wing and two flaps.
+We will run the resulting graph through different algorithms to show how the representation of the adjacency matrix of the graph can be optimized.

-For further work we need libraries for graph visualisation, special functions from the SparseArrays library (written in C and optimised), and two function libraries written in Julia.
+For further work, we will need libraries for graph visualization, special functions from the SparseArrays library (written in C and optimized), as well as two function libraries written in Julia.

 Pkg.add( ["Graphs", "GraphPlot", "AMD", "SymRCM"] )

-The data is stored in the file airfoil.jld2 and contains:
+The data is stored in a file airfoil.jld2 and contain:

-• An array of 12,289 pairs of indices (i,j) defining connections between grid points
+- An array of 12,289 pairs of indexes (i,j) defining connections between grid points

 using FileIO